Research Support Service

 Glassware and Plasticware Washing Service

 Dirty wares are picked up daily, cleaned, and sterilized, unless otherwise requested.
 Finished wares are returned to the labs, usually within 24 hours.
-If your lab is new to the institution and you would like to begin service, contact Milton Hallin at firstname.lastname@example.org.
+If you have ongoing special glass-washing instructions, are starting new services, or restarting services in a new location, please contact the Research Support Service team at firstname.lastname@example.org.

 Glassware should be placed in glass wash bins, on wheels, which are provided by the principal investigators (PIs).
 See Fisher Scientific catalog numbers NC9781063 for a 28-gallon bin or NC9613195 for a 15-gallon bin.